abertschi/abertschi.ch/hugo/content/blog/2022-09-prefetching/prefetching.md

 ## Experiments
 In this section, we will run experiments to verify some of the behavior we received from Intel manuals.
-The experiments are executed on the aforementioned CPU.
+The experiments are executed on the aforementioned CPU and pinned to a single core using [taskset](https://man7.org/linux/man-pages/man1/taskset.1.html).

 The experiments follow a _Prime and Probe_ protocol: